thedataincubator/data-science-blogs/blog-methods.md

 Getting useful results from Stack Overflow was tricky.
 Some R package names like `tree` and `earth` present obvious difficulties: Stack overflow results may not be filter to results just for the R package.
-So we thought of also adding an 'r' string to the query, which sometimes helped.
+So added an 'r' string to the query, which greatly helped.

-A good strategy (optimal?) was to look for the package's name in the question body, and for an attached 'R' tag.
+A good (optimal?) strategy was to look for the package's name in the question body, and for an attached 'R' tag.